How To Dress For Fall: Ties and Attire

 While nothing is more timeless than pair of dark denim jeans, here's your opportunity to bring in the pants-wearing season with a little more creativity.
 Enter the chino.
 Again, the chino is versatile trouser.
 Seeing a trend here?
 It's "dressy" enough to work in a business casual environment, but casual to the point it won't look out of place around a fall bonfire.
 While summer is time for light and bright colors, the harvest is a time for earth tones.
 Think shades like camel (basically a darker tan) or chocolate brown.

 I know you love your boat shoes, but when the leaves start falling it's time to part ways.
 Classic desert boots are a good piece of transition footwear.
 They rise to around the ankle and are substantial but still fairly lightweight.
 Best of all, they look nice enough to pass as business casual footwear yet are rugged enough to take a beating outside in the elements.
-Just water-proof them.
+Just waterproof them to protect the leather or suede.
 There's a reason British forces wore these boots on campaign in North Africa in the 40s.

 A discussion on fall fashion wouldn't be complete without touching on the topic of fall neckwear.
 Hey, we're a website that sells ties!
 What'd you expect?